Example of size, shape and porosity detection in small glass beads

 In our current research, we use this method for quality control of feedstock powders for AM printing.
 Powders are checked for particle size and shape distributions, which can affect the flow of the powder in the printer.
 Pores inside the powder particles can also be identified - pores can still be present in the build particle and affect the strength of the final printed part.
 Impurities of a different material can also be detected, given enough difference in x-ray attenuation, for example tungsten inclusions in titanium powder.

-The image above shows a cross-sectional slice of the 3D CT data set, and the resulting particle size distribution after analysis of the data.
+The image below shows a cross-sectional slice of the 3D CT data set, and the resulting particle size distribution after analysis of the data.
 Porosity inside the particles has also been quantified and shown with respect to the size of the particles in the distribution.

 This method is generally appropriate for particles of approximately 40 um - 2 mm.
 Smaller particles might be possible to scan, but identification of individual particles becomes difficult due to limits to the resolution and image contrast.